Skyfly2/neufood-backend/README.md

 Node installation page can be found [here](https://nodejs.org/en/download/)\

-This Project Consists of 2 repositories - [neufood-frontend](https://github.com/NeufoodCapstone/neufood-frontend) and [neufood-backend](https://github.com/NeufoodCapstone/neufood-backend)
+This Project currently consists of 2 repositories - [neufood-frontend](https://github.com/NeufoodCapstone/neufood-frontend) and [neufood-backend](https://github.com/NeufoodCapstone/neufood-backend)

 ### Building And Running the App Locally

 #### Package Installation

-1. To check if Node is installed on your local machine type the below commands into your terminal
+1. You'll need to have Node installed on your local machine, so to check if Node is installed, type the below commands into your terminal

 ```bash
 $> npm -v